eteran/resource-fs/README.md

 # Future work

-* I may automatic compression support
+* I may add automatic compression support at some point in the future.

 # How does it work?